-DAMAGE COSTS The administration reserves the right to prorate damage costs incurred as a result of vandalism or damage to College property in common areas of the residence buildings.
-Students will sign room condition papers before occupying a room and will sign after occupancy has ended.
+DAMAGE COSTS The administration reserves the right to prorate damage costs incurred as a result of vandalism or damage to College property.
+Students living in residence halls will sign room condition papers before occupying a room and will sign after occupancy has ended.
 Any damage not present upon occupancy but evident after occupancy will result in damage costs.
 Students are required to return furniture to original positions upon the ending of occupancy as well.
 Failure to return furniture to original position and/or to leave the room reasonably clean will result in a \$10 fine.